Online version revised and complete as of June 15, 2021.

 The Company agrees to the posting by the Union, on Company bulletin boards of announcements regarding elections, meetings, negotiation developments and the internal affairs of the Union, provided that such announcement is first submitted to the Company for authorization and authorized and such announcement shall not be altered by either Party thereafter.
 Company authorization shall not be unreasonably withheld.

-Where an accredited Union official wishes access to the Company’s premises, he/she shall make his/her request to the Company’s Manager of Human Resources not later than twenty-four (24) hours in advance.
+Where an accredited Union official wishes access to the Company’s premises, they shall make their request to the Senior Consultant, Human Resources not later than twenty-four (24) hours in advance.

 The time period referred to in Article 16.1 may be waived in specific instances by arrangement between the Union representative and the Company representative.
 At the time the request for access is made, the person making the request shall indicate the reason for which access is requested.